FuelLabs/sway-rfcs/rfcs/0017-error-handling.md

 [summary]: #summary

 This RFC defines guidelines on error handling for developers of reusable Sway libraries and applications.
-It aims for achieving consistent and predictable behavior in case of errors across the ecosystem.
+It aims for achieving consistent and predictable error behavior across the ecosystem.
 Implementing it will guarantee a smooth error troubleshooting experience, at zero-cost, unless opted-in for an acceptable on-chain cost.

 The proposed approach strives to strike a balance between:
 - code readability and convenience (e.g., using guard functions for testing preconditions instead of in-place `if !<precondition> { panic ... }`),